rem0temeth0d/caterpillar/README.md

 1. Git was used extensively.
 2. Rails MVC was exploited as thoroughly as possible.
 3. Stylesheets and templates for layouts were used minimally.
-4. Ajax was attempted using JQuery (not fully functional.)
+4. Ajax was attempted using JQuery (limited usage)
 5. Heroku deployment was attempted (failing for db.)
 6. Session management attempted (failing signin.)
 7. Rails ActiveRecord pattern was used models (along with incremental migrations, relations and validations)